nomeelnoj/vault-enterprise-to-oss/README.md

             systemctl restart vault
             vault status

 10. After restarting vault on the active node, the `vault status` command should be run to confirm the version that is running and that Vault is unsealed and healthy.
-If it is not, continue to proceed, as Vault may require a leader election or quorum vote to return to a health status.
+If it is not, continue to proceed, as Vault may require a leader election or quorum vote to return to a healthy status.
 11. **ON THE STANDBY NODES:** Start vault with

         systemctl start vault
         vault status

 12. Confirm that the version running is OSS via `vault status`.
+The version should _**NOT**_ include `ent` in the name, and the rest of the `vault status` output should look healthy (similar to how it looked at the beginning of this process).
 13. On any node or endpoint, log into vault and confirm the cluster members with the operator command:

         vault operator raft list-peers

 14. The migration is nearly complete.
 Unlock the autoscaling group in AWS by removing the suspended processes.
-Update the terraform to match your configs (below) and run `terraform apply`.
+Update the terraform to use the OSS binary (remove the +ent from the version) and run `terraform apply`.
 This will update the `user_data` in the launch template and roll the nodes, so that any future updates or node replacement will function properly and use the OSS binary without a `license_path` parameter:

         vault_binary  = "vault"
         vault_version = "1.15.4-1" # or whatever version, was likely "1.15.4-1+ent" before this work

-15. **WARNING!!!** The user data changes we made above *SHOULD* configure Vault to take daily snapshots.
-However it is always a good idea to log into the Leader node after Terraform has rolled the nodes and Vault is healthy and run the backup script once manually to validate its functionality and confirm the script functions and all proper permissions are in place.
+15. **WARNING!!!** The user data changes made above *SHOULD* configure Vault to take daily snapshots.
+However it is always a good idea to log into the leader node after Terraform has rolled the nodes and Vault is healthy and run the backup script once manually to validate its functionality and confirm the script functions and all proper permissions are in place.

 Thats it--the cluster should now be running Vault OSS!
 Congratulations!
 You just saved 100s of 1000s of dollars per year.